 4. Efficient Training Structure

 A good cycling training plan is important to maintain a decent average cycling speed and improve overall health.
 Even just one hour of cycling every second day is a good start to getting fit and in good shape.
 For the best results, we recommend creating a schedule and sticking to it.

 - Good cycling routines help build endurance and promote muscle growth and stamina while reducing the risk of injury.
 A good routine should include both interval training and long-distance training.

 - It’s also good to know when to take a break, as continuously performing one activity can get boring and increase fatigue.
 A good routine can help make this better while maintaining optimum performance.

-- If riders have been cycling alone and can’t see any changes, joining a group may be beneficial.
+- If you have been cycling alone and can’t see any changes, joining a group may be beneficial.

 5. Weather and Climate Conditions

-Weather and climate play a very important role in optimizing average speed, with these external factors affecting rider and ride performance.
+Weather and climate play a very important role in optimizing average bike speeds, with these external factors affecting your ride performance.
 For the best results, you’ll find cycling at lower altitudes provides the most pleasant ride.
 Your blood oxygen saturation reduces the higher you climb above sea level and the atmospheric pressure and temperature also play a role.

 - Wear the right clothing depending on the weather – an abrupt rise or drop in body temperature shocks the body and can be harmful.